-- our belief as to the sufficiency of our existing cash and cash equivalents and short-term investment funds to meet our cash needs for at least the next 12 months and our future capital requirements over the longer term; - the adequacy and availability of our leased facilities; - the accuracy of our estimates regarding capital requirements and needs for additional financing.
+- our belief as to the sufficiency of our existing cash and cash equivalents and short-term investment investments funds to meet our cash needs for at least the next 12 months and our future capital requirements over the longer term; - the adequacy and availability of our leased facilities; - the accuracy of our estimates regarding capital requirements and needs for additional financing.

-In addition, any statements contained herein that are statements regarding events or results that may occur in the future may be deemed to be forward-looking statements.
-Forward-looking statements are subject to a number of risks and uncertainties that could cause actual results to differ materially from those expected or referenced in these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those risks discussed in Part II, Item 1A Risk Factors of this report.
+In addition, any These forward-looking statements contained herein that reflect our management's beliefs and views with respect to future events and are statements regarding events or results that may occur in based on estimates and assumptions as of the future may be deemed to be forward-looking statements.
+Forward-looking statements date of this report and are subject to a number of risks and uncertainties that could cause actual results to differ materially from those expected or referenced uncertainties.
+We discuss many of these risks in these forward-looking statements.
+These risks and uncertainties include, but are not limited to, those risks discussed greater detail in Part II, Item 1A Risk Factors "Risk Factors" of this report.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
-We qualify all of the forward-looking statements in this report by these cautionary statements.
+We qualify all of the forward-looking statements in this report by these cautionary statements, statements

 You should not rely upon forward-looking statements as predictions of future events.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, levels of activity, performance, or events and circumstances reflected in the forward-looking statements will be achieved or occur.
 Moreover, neither we nor any other person assumes responsibility for the accuracy and completeness of the forward-looking statements.
-We undertake no obligation to update publicly any forward looking statements for any reason after the date of this report to conform these statements to actual results or to changes in our expectations, except as required by law.
+We undertake no obligation to update publicly any forward looking forward-looking statements for any reason after the date of this report to conform these statements to actual results or to changes in our expectations, except as required by law.